johnnyreilly/typescript-go-considered-brilliant/README.md

 Only to have the TypeScript team effectively come out and say "hold my beer".

-It's very early days, but we know for sure that the internal APIs of TypeScript (that `ts-loader` depends upon) will change massively. `ts-loader` has two modes of operation:
+It's very early days, but we know for sure that the internal APIs of TypeScript (that `ts-loader` depends upon) will [change massively](https://github.com/microsoft/typescript-go/discussions/455#discussion-8063819).
+To quote Daniel Rosenwasser of the TypeScript team:

+> While we are porting most of the existing TypeScript compiler and language service, that does not necessarily mean that all APIs will be ported over.

+`ts-loader` has two modes of operation:
 1. With type checking
 2. Without type checking; transpilation only